-- to pay a debt with a previous landlord or supplier (only your current one)
+- a debt with a previous landlord or supplier

-- for more than 3 types of deductions (eg gas, water and rent) to pay debt you owe - you can have more than 3 deductions if they’re towards current bills
+- for more than 3 types of debt (eg gas, water and rent) but in some cases you may be able to use it to pay for more than 3 current bills

 Extra help with fuel bills

 You might also qualify for:

 - Cold Weather Payment